cyber123-lol/flames-finance-manager/DESIGN.md

   - **design decision**: flask-login was chosen for its seamless integration with flask and its ability to manage user sessions with minimal configuration

 ### 3. **database design**
-  - **SQLite**: an sqlite database was used for this project due to its simplicity and the fact that it doesn't require a separate server setup, making it ideal for a smaller-scale application like this one
+  - **sqlite**: an sqlite database was used for this project due to its simplicity and the fact that it doesn't require a separate server setup, making it ideal for a smaller-scale application like this one

   - **tables**:

-    -`users`: stores the user credentials and profile information
+    `users`: stores the user credentials and profile information

-    -`transactions`: logs all income and expense records
+    `transactions`: logs all income and expense records

-    -`goals`: tracks the savings goals set by the user
+    `goals`: tracks the savings goals set by the user

   - **design decision**: sqlite was chosen for its lightweight nature and ease of use during development. it also supports atomic commit and rollback, which is important for maintaining the data integrity